flyingsky/node-in-app-purchase-check/README.md

 ## Why

-PhoneGap purchase plugin [cc.fovea.cordova.purchase](https://github.com/j3k0/cordova-plugin-purchase) is the best purchase plugin as I know for PhoneGap, which supports iOS and Android google play.
+PhoneGap purchase plugin [cc.fovea.cordova.purchase](https://github.com/j3k0/cordova-plugin-purchase) is the best purchase plugin as I know, which supports iOS and Android google play.

-To use it for auto-renewable subscription with this plugin, you have to provide receipt verification.
-This code provides an easy way to setup your own service.
+To use it for auto-renewable subscription, you have to provide receipt verification.
+This code provides an easy way to setup your own service in nodejs.

 ## How to use it

-1. You can deploy it to any nodejs platform, such as you can deploy it [openshift](https://www.openshift.com/), which is supported in our code.
+1. You can deploy it to any nodejs platform, such as you can deploy it [openshift](https://www.openshift.com/), which is supported by our code without any change.
+If you don't know how to use openshift, see here: [https://developers.openshift.com/en/node-js-getting-started.html]

 2. After deploy, you can change your code like below.
 You can see more sample code from here:[https://github.com/Fovea/cordova-plugin-purchase-demo]